Thursday, November 21, 2024

 Gist task: Listen to the story.
 Is the old man happy?
 Read out the model text (students listen).

-Specific detail questions: Students listen again and answer questions 1-5
+Specific information questions: Students listen again and answer questions 1-5

 Notice the Target Language